JesseEmond/blitz-2025-registration/README.md

 You can visualize it like this:
 ![Two images side-by-side: Margot Robbie happy in a pink car, with caption "Coveo Devs" and Cillian Murphy in a suit and a hat looking very serious in a grayscale image, with caption "Us".
 At the bottom there is a green box that has the text "TypeScript => Javascript => V8 bytecode"](readme_media/coveo_devs_typescript_vs_us_v8.png)

-However, this year this was a _lot_ easier to work with. [willtrnr](https://github.com/willtrnr) came to the rescue and TODO found https://research.checkpoint.com/2024/exploring-compiled-v8-javascript-usage-in-malware/ + https://github.com/suleram/View8 + tinkered to get it working with the right version etc. to produce decompile the V8 assembly to much more readable JS-like code. **HUGE THANK YOU!**
+However, this year this was a _lot_ easier to work with. [willtrnr](https://github.com/willtrnr) came to the rescue (**huge thank you**) and shared shiny new tooling that exists since ~july 2024: [View8](https://github.com/suleram/View8).
+This is a static analysis tool to decompile serialized V8 bytecode (yay!), using a patched compile V8 binary.
+You can read [this blog post](https://research.checkpoint.com/2024/exploring-compiled-v8-javascript-usage-in-malware/ ) to learn more about it.

-TODO how does this work & similarities + extra
+What's interesting is that it approaches it very similarly to what was described so far -- it patches a NodeJS binary (see the available versions on [this page](https://github.com/suleram/View8/releases)) to produce disassembled V8 assembly.
+Then, it goes a step further to parse, translate, and simplify this assembly to produce much more readable JS-like code.
+See [translate_table.py](https://github.com/suleram/View8/blob/main/Translate/translate_table.py) for some example translations of the assembly.
+This is neat!

+It's also cool to see that our extremely hacky approach is not too far off from the approach taken here, but unfortunately their custom patch to NodeJS code (which I really would have liked to see, to see how to do this more cleanly) isn't published, they just released specific exes of patched versions.
+For that reason as well, Will had to go through a fair amount of tinkering to get this working with Coveo's binary.

-Instead of parsing V8 assembly, we can instead look at semi-decompiled JS in files `.decomp.js`.
+All this to say: instead of parsing V8 assembly, we can look at semi-decompiled JS in files `.decomp.js`.
 If you want to "read the server's code" (well, decompiled JS from the final V8), look for these files in [this same directory](https://github.com/JesseEmond/blitz-2025-registration/tree/main/disassembled_js/490a918d96484178d4b23d814405ac87).

-Finally, there is still value in improving this tooling moving forward. vercel/pkg is now [archived and deprecated](https://github.com/vercel/pkg/commit/9066ceeb391d9c7ba6aba650109c2fa3f8e088eb) because NodeJS now supports [single executable applications](https://nodejs.org/api/single-executable-applications.html).
+Finally, there is still value in improving the workflow of this tooling moving forward. vercel/pkg is now [archived and deprecated](https://github.com/vercel/pkg/commit/9066ceeb391d9c7ba6aba650109c2fa3f8e088eb) because NodeJS now supports [single executable applications](https://nodejs.org/api/single-executable-applications.html).
 However, if we look into how this works, it's still storing a [V8 code cache](https://nodejs.org/api/single-executable-applications.html#v8-code-cache-support), but stored using a different [packaging mechanism](https://github.com/nodejs/postject).
 ### Recovering The Server's Code (or not, idk we have assembly)
+To help replicate the server's logic, we can play a bunch of local games, while storing per-tick information of each game (by adding a `SAVE_JSONL_PATH`  utility option to our [application.py](https://github.com/JesseEmond/blitz-2025-registration/blob/2e6f363634f82a3e217d91827e0292cd93d24a6c/bot/application.py#L26)).
+Then, we can replay the game with a custom [replayer.py](https://github.com/JesseEmond/blitz-2025-registration/blob/main/bot/replayer.py) utility that runs one tick at a time, offline.

-TODO approach: play a bunch of games, store per-tick info for each (TODO util ptr), replay games offline (TODO util ptr), check assertions vs. our simulation.
-Start with very little assertions, gradually add more until we can full predict everything from the reverse engineered code (e.g. if our simulation is wrong, we misread the reverse engineered code).
-TODO now lying a bit because I initially was running games via python each time and would wait to see an assertion break, which made it quite painful to debug failures => switched to standalone that deterministically replays existing games at some point, much faster iterations
+This is super helpful to check assertions of whether we accurately simulate the game.
+We can start with verifying a subset of the game's state with a few assertions (e.g. counting the ticks right, player position accurate, ...), and gradually expand the assertions until we can fully predict everything from the reverse engineered code (in other words, if you simulation is wrong, we misinterpreted the reverse engineered code in some way).

+Now, I'm lying a bit, because I initially was running games with a local server each time and would wait to see an assertion break.
+But this quickly became slow & painful to debug failures.
+Switching to this standalone and deterministic bank of game replays allowed much faster iterations.

-TODO won't go into details and exact same code, because 1) we don't have access to it, we just have our reinterpretation of it, and 2) a lot of it not necessarily worth calling out for our purposes of writing a bot, will mostly provide ptrs to decompiled code for the interested & provide python-like pseudocode/highlights at times
+I won't go into the details of the server and the exact same code because:
+1) We don't have access to the real code, we just have our reinterpretation of it;
+2) A lot of it is not necessarily worth calling out for the purposes of writing a bot.
+I will mostly provide pointers to the decompiled code for folks that might be interested, and will provide python-like pseudocode/highlights at times.

-TODO remember our objective: perfectly replicate server simulation logic, to be able to simulate and perfectly predict the bots
+Let's restate our objective: we want to perfectly replicate the server simulation logic, to be able to simulate and perfectly predict the threats when picking a move.
+Let's then focus on:
-TODO parts of interest: overall tick structure, threat common logic (e.g. rng, when to they move), threat types, and map loading
+- Overall structure of a tick;
+- Common logic to all threats;
+- Per-type threat logic;
+- Map loading.
 #### Per-Tick Structure
 The server, on each tick, does the following:
 ```js